Pinterest Hidden Image

 🧾 Ingredients Needed

-Here's everything you need to make this easy no-bake chocolate biscuit cake from scratch:
+Here's everything you need to make this easy lazy cake recipe from scratch:

 ingredients for chocolate biscuit cake measured out on a tray.Pin